Mihindig/Windows-event-log-ART-detection/README.md

 - Selected a relevant MITRE ATT&CK technique (e.g., Persistence - BITS Jobs [T1197]) to simulate adversary behavior.
 - Utilized PowerShell to execute the BITS Jobs attack simulation (T1197), generating telemetry data and logs for Splunk ingestion.

-### 4.Log Analysis in Splunk:

-- Queried Splunk logs for the BITS Jobs technique (T1197) and refined the query to extract relevant data (e.g., time, parent image, command line).
-- Organized the results in a clear, readable table format for effective analysis and identification of potential malicious activity.

-### 5.MITRE ATT&CK Validation:

-- Cross-referenced Splunk findings with the MITRE ATT&CK framework to validate detection of the simulated attack.
-- Focused on key indicators (e.g., “transfer”) to identify behaviors matching known adversary tactics.
-- Categorized findings as legitimate or suspicious based on ATT&CK’s detection recommendations.

-### 6.System Cleanup:

 ### Bypass execution policy